Rabharta/rabharta.github.io/content/_index.md

 title: Home
 bannerheading: |
   RABHARTA
-bannersubheading: The Party For Worker And Carers
+bannersubheading: The Party For Workers And Carers
 banneractions:
   - type: site-link-pages
     link: About Us